hhe12/ANLY-506-51--B-2019-Code-Portfoio-Hanzhi-He/README.md

 # ANLY-506-51--B-2019-Code-Portfoio-Hanzhi-He
 INTRO:
 This is my code portfolio for Exploratory Data Analytics course at Harrisburg University.
+I am glad that I made a right decision to attend this course taught by Dr. Scrivner.
+Many thanks to Dr. Scrivner for providing so much valuable course materials.
 During the course I have learnt how to use R to tackle raw datasets and conduct analysis.
 Moreover, I have learnt how to perfrom Exploratory Data Analytics, which will be a foundation to all the future data analysis I will conduct.

 I have not only practiced codes from data imports, wrangling, descriptive analysis, and plotting basic visualization, but also learnt how to do clustering using K-means method.
 Plus, I've learnt how to do Principal component analysis.
 The coding experience and knowledge I gained from this course will support me in my future study at HU and my future career as a business professional.
-I am glad that I have chosen the course taught by Dr. Scrivner.

 The code portfolio includes my work performed with instructions from following textbooks:
 1. Peng (Exploratory Data Analysis),